-Rosebank College recognises and values feedback from staff, students, parents and the community.
-Staff, students, parents and the community are encouraged to provide feedback or raise a complaint (if they wish to do so).
+Rosebank College recognises and values feedback from staff, students, parents, and the community.
+Staff, students, parents, and the community are encouraged to provide feedback or raise a complaint (if they wish to do so).
 Complaints and feedback must be submitted according to Rosebank's Complaints Handling Program.

-Staff, students, parents and the community may direct their feedback or complaints to complaints@rosebank.nsw.edu.au or a member of staff.
+Staff, students, parents, and the community may direct their feedback or complaints to complaints@rosebank.nsw.edu.au, a staff member, or Risk and Compliance Department.